Financial Aid to Meet College Expenses

 State Grants: Students residing in certain states that offer portable funding may be eligible to receive state grants for study at Georgetown University.
 Most states provide information about application procedures and deadlines to high school guidance offices, and further information is available from each state’s education agency.

 ROTC Scholarships: Reserve Officer Training Corps (ROTC) scholarships are available for up to four years of undergraduate study at Georgetown University.
 The Army ROTC program is based at Georgetown University, and students may participate in the Air Force and Navy programs through the Consortium of Universities of the Washington Metropolitan Area.
-For more information contact the U.S. Air Force Detachment 130 AFROTC (new window)at Howard University, the U.S. Army Hoya Battalion ROTC (new window) at Georgetown University, or the U.S. Navy NROTC (new window) at The George Washington University.
+For more information contact the U.S. Air Force Detachment 130 AFROTC at Howard University, the U.S. Army Hoya Battalion ROTC at Georgetown University, or the U.S. Navy NROTC at The George Washington University.

-Military & Veterans Educational Benefits: There are a wide range of resources available to members of the military pursuing higher education, including VA education benefits & the Yellow Ribbon program, Military funding programs, and other scholarship opportunities for military-affiliated students.
-Further information about these opportunities and eligibility is available from the Georgetown University Military & Veterans Resource Center (new window).
+Military & Veterans Educational Benefits: There are a wide range of resources available to military-affiliated students pursuing higher education, including VA education benefits & the Yellow Ribbon program.
+Further information about these opportunities and eligibility is available from the Georgetown University Military & Veterans Resource Center .

-Student Employment & Federal Work-Study: Currently enrolled students who wish to work part-time during the academic year, or full-time during the summer, can obtain employment through the Georgetown University Student Employment Office (new window) (SEO).
+Student Employment & Federal Work-Study: Currently enrolled students who wish to work part-time during the academic year, or full-time during the summer, can obtain employment through the Georgetown University Student Employment Office (SEO) .

 Georgetown participates in the need-based Federal Work-Study (FWS) program, which ensures employment opportunities for eligible students by providing a federal subsidy to the earnings paid to program participants by their employers.
 Many Federal Work-Study jobs offer opportunities for earning funds to pay educational costs while doing work related to a student’s academic interests and/or community service

 Georgetown also offers an Employment Referral Service (ERS) for currently enrolled students seeking on and off-campus employment who are not eligible for need-based Federal Work-Study funding.
-For more information visit the GU Student Employment Office (SEO) website (new window).
+For more information visit the GU Student Employment Office (SEO) website .

-Nursing Student Loans: Georgetown offers these loans to undergraduate nursing majors who demonstrate exceptional financial need.
+Federal Nursing Student Loans: Georgetown offers these loans to undergraduate nursing majors who demonstrate exceptional financial need.
 No interest accrues while the borrower remains in school on at least a half-time basis.
-Visit the OSFS website (new window)for information about current program rules and interest rates.
+Visit the OSFS website for information about current program rules and interest rates.

-Georgetown University Emergency Loans & Advances on Anticipated Refunds of Credit Balances: To assist currently enrolled Georgetown students meet unanticipated expenses in exceptional circumstances, the GU Office of Revenue and Receivables administers these programs in consultation with the OSFS.
+Georgetown University Emergency Loans & Advances on Anticipated Refunds of Credit Balances: To assist currently enrolled Georgetown students meet unanticipated expenses in exceptional circumstances, the GU Office of Revenue and Receivables administers these programs, in consultation with the Office of Student Financial Services (OSFS).
 Typically, only one loan or advance is allowed per semester.
 Approved disbursements are charged directly to the student’s billing account record and if they are not repaid or are not reimbursed by future aid disbursements then they are subject to the service charges imposed on outstanding balances due to the University.
-Applications and additional information may be obtained from the GU Office of Revenue and Receivables (new window).
+Applications and additional information may be obtained from the GU Office of Revenue and Receivables .

 Financial Aid & GU Billing Accounts

 Financial Aid Eligibility Notices & Budgeting Costs and Aid: Students who apply for financial aid receive a financial aid eligibility notice from the GU Office of Student Financial Services (OSFS).
-All students can view their financial aid notices online using their Georgetown NETID and password to login to their Georgetown MyAccess (new window) account.
+All students can view their financial aid notices online using their Georgetown NETID and password to login to their Georgetown GU Experience account.
 The financial aid eligibility notice is not a University billing statement.
-The financial aid notice reports the financial assistance a student is eligible to receive for the academic terms indicated based on the average cost of education at Georgetown and an expected contribution/responsibility from the student and his/her family toward those expenses.
+The financial aid notice reports the financial assistance a student is eligible to receive for the academic terms indicated, based on the average cost of education at Georgetown and an expected contribution/responsibility from the student and his/her family toward those expenses.

-Financial Aid Credited to GU Billing Account: With the exception of Federal Work-Study employment earnings that are paid by payroll check, enrolled students who have accepted their offer of financial aid and completed all requirements for the disbursement of the aid offered will have their aid credited to their student billing account.
+Financial Aid Credited to GU Billing Account: With the exception of Federal Work-Study employment earnings (which are paid by payroll check as earned), enrolled students who have accepted their offered financial aid funds, and have completed all requirements for the disbursement of the aid offers they have accepted, will have their aid credited to their student billing account.

-“Memoed” or Estimated Credits for Pending Aid: Credits for pending undisbursed/unpaid financial aid offers will be included on the bill as “memo items” to indicate that additional actions on the part of either the student or the sponsor of the aid are required before the funds can actually be disbursed/paid to the student’s billing account.
+About “Memoed” or Estimated Credits for Pending Aid: Credits for pending financial aid that has not disbursed/paid to the billing account, perhaps because aid offered has not yet been accepted by the student in the GU Experience student portal, or because other aid disbursement requirements have not been met, will appear on the bill as “memo items”.
+Credits for financial aid in “memo” status indicates that additional actions must be taken, either by the student and/or the sponsor of the aid, before the aid funds can actually be disbursed/paid to the student’s billing account.

-A typical example of a financial aid disbursement requirement that must be met before memoed aid can be disbursed/paid to a student bill is the requirement that federal student loan borrowers must complete “entrance” counseling; until the student borrower completes “entrance” counseling, the loan funds will appear on the billing account as a “memo”; after the requirement is completed the loan proceeds will actually be disbursed/paid to the student’s billing account.
+Another example of a financial aid disbursement requirement that must be met before memoed aid can be disbursed/paid to a student bill is the rule that federal student loan borrowers must complete “entrance” counseling; until the student borrower completes “entrance” counseling, the loan funds will appear on the billing account as a “memo”; after the requirement is completed the loan proceeds can actually be disbursed/paid to the student’s billing account.

-Pending undisbursed Fall semester memoed or estimated aid is removed from the bill on October 1st; Pending undisbursed Spring semester memoed or estimated aid is removed from the bill on March 1st; any resulting payable amounts due to the University (including amounts due that were previously covered by a memoed aid item) must be paid in full at that time or will be subject to service charges.
+Removal of Undisbursed/Unpaid Aid from Bills: Undisbursed/unpaid Fall semester aid is removed from billing statements on October 1st; undisbursed/unpaid Spring semester aid is removed from billing statements on March 1st.
+After pending undisbursed/unpaid financial aid is removed from billing statements, any resulting amounts due to the University, including amounts that were previously covered by a memoed financial aid item, must be paid in full at that time or will be subject to service charges.
 Financial aid recipients may consult with their financial aid counselors in the GU Office of Student Financial Services if they need advice on how to manage an outstanding balance that becomes due when undisbursed aid is removed from their billing account.

 External Grants, Scholarships, and Benefits: Enrolled students who have reported their outside-sponsored grants, scholarships, and benefits to the Office of Student Financial Services will receive an actual or estimated credit on their bills for any payments received or reported.
 Some outside-sponsored payments may appear on a student’s billing statement as “estimated” if the sponsor has not yet sent the payment to Georgetown, pending confirmation of enrollment or grades.
 Credit for still pending/unpaid Fall semester payments will be removed from the bill on October 1st; credit for still pending/unpaid Spring semester payments will be removed from the bill on March 1st; any resulting balances payable to the University (including amounts due that were previously covered by an estimated external award) must be paid in full at that time or will be subject to service charges.